Disclaimer: Originally published in June 2019. It is being republished since it still remains an interesting topic till today.

 The Paris Agreement made in COP 21 (Conference of Parties, where all member nations come together to deal with the issue of climate change) states that all parties would strive to keep the increase in global average temperatures “well below 2°C above pre-industrial levels”.

-This was one after IPCC, the scientific body that assesses climate change, reported that if temperature rises above 2°C above pre-industrial the affect of climate change on the world will be adverse and it will hit the developing nations the hardest.
+This was one after IPCC, the scientific body that assesses climate change, reported that if the temperature rises above 2°C above pre-industrial the effect of climate change on the world will be adverse and it will hit the developing nations the hardest.

 India, the second most populous country, is in crisis.

 Also read: Is India Ready For Climate Change?

 Around 100 million people in the country are on the edge of facing water crisis.
 21 major cities are expected to run out of water within a few years.

 A UN human rights report says that we are facing a situation right now that will result in ‘Climate Apartheid’ where only the rich will be able to afford basic necessities in the face of droughts, heatwaves and famines.